sametdogan666/JavaBootcamp/README.md

 --- Lesson 6 ---

-This project's code sources here : https://github.com/sametdoqann/JavaBootcamp/tree/7af391a11d968c1a995abebda4423bf09f9c63fe
+This project's code sources here : https://github.com/sametdoqann/JavaBootcamp/tree/a2192ceb2a32cc59ec0aa67989b58e8cdfaa2bd1

-Files added to this course : (nLayeredDemo - lesson5HomeWork1)
+Files added to this course : (northwind)

-Today, the basics of layered architecture were explained and how external services should be added to the project were shown.
+The description will be added later.